Moving Boxes: The ULTIMATE Guide

 (Read: Hiring Movers vs. Renting PODs)

 These are all things professional movers use early and often so if we are talking high-end moving boxes then we need to include the bells and whistles that go along with it.
 So take a tour of your home and note all of the specialty items you would care to protect.
 TV’s, expensive art, large mirrors, fragile dishes, and your good clothes should be accounted for.
 These things will all need a special box.
 Specialty moving boxes can be found ordered from moving companies, like Olympic Moving & Storage, for a good price.
 The rest of your items can be organized and placed into standard, rectangular, moving boxes.
+For more information on weight, strength, and size of moving boxes, check out this article on moving boxes.

 These can come in several sizes and should be filled with similar items to make unpacking a little easier.
 Be mindful of what you put in the same box.
 Use Murphy’s Law when packing.
 If you pack your perfume in the same box as your clothes it is going to break and ruin your favorite turtleneck.
 If you put all of your chargers and cables in the same box you will be ready to move again before you ever get them untangled and back to their proper device.
 You can buy some high-quality moving boxes in a 10 pack for $20 on Amazon.
 Just try to get the free shipping.
 You may not be able to live with yourself once you are forced to pay for a box to ship your boxes in.